Control Server Setup

 deliverynet Ipxe -- (default)

-deliverynet RuntimeOverlay -- (generic)
+deliverynet RuntimeOverlay -- (hosts,ssh.authorized_keys,syncuser)

-deliverynet SystemOverlay -- (wwinit)
+deliverynet SystemOverlay -- (wwinit,wwclient,fstab,hostname,ssh.host_keys,issue,resolv,udev.netname,systemd.netname,ifcfg,NetworkManager,debian.interfaces,wicked,ignition)

 deliverynet Root -- (initramfs)